eaparra/eaparra.github.io/projects.md

 ---

 Below are some of the course projects Eric has taken part in at CSUF.
-All of these projects were a collaborative efforts; he served a key role as either project manager, lead developer, and/or lead presenter for many of them.
+All of these projects were collaborative efforts; he served a key role as either project manager, lead developer, and/or lead presenter for many of them.
 Each project description is followed by a list of languages, frameworks, and services used, as well as the project focus/goal.